spencertipping/tau/m/transform.md

 Note that vertical reduction is just a combination of two simple things: (1) defining a reduction topology, and (2) emit+reset state registers when _τ_ is encountered.

 If we look at bytecode as happening within a micro-fabric, then the final "write output to next thing" operator is an explicit instruction for maps and filters.
 We don't have such an operator for vertical reductions; instead, it emits on _τ_.
 This is interesting because it means we can use bytecode macros for common stuff like vertical reductions.

-### Dealing with _τ_ markers
-Most operators have sensible behavior for _τ_ and other stream markers:

-+ _α_, _ω_, _ι_, and _κ_ are single-hop, but multi-hop if multiplexed
-+ _τ(n)_ is single-hop, but multi-hop through 1:1 operators
-+ _τ(0)_ is multi-hop, but single-hop if the operator collapses _τ_ groups

-Because all markers are first-class, operators have a great deal of latitude in how they manipulate them.

-### Generalizing `ni`
-In general, `ni` excels at one-record manipulation and suffers when dealing with multiple rows at a time (with obvious exceptions like `ru{}`, which are pretty good).
-For example, `,sgA` is a terrible construct that needs several improvements:

-1. The reduction should be customizable, vs having `,sgA` and `,agA`
-2. We should be able to reduce multiple columns at once, perhaps in different ways
-3. We should be able to reduce the same column different ways (e.g. mean/min/max)

-We really want some type of spreadsheet context to apply to groups of rows; in τ we'd create a τ group around the first column and then either do a full snapshot buffer (to run arbitrary computations) or a forward-only column reduction (to run folds).

-_τ_ symbol annotations help a lot because we can do bounded locally-streaming computations.